 “When you are tracking everything, you are tracking nothing.
 We are trying to reduce that.
 The first question we have is, ‘How does this attach to the KPIs we have in the organization?’
 The decision is made by the highest level of the organization.”

 —Senior vice president, integrated experience, a large faith-based health system

 According to survey respondents, leadership (80%) and management of implementation (68%) are accelerators of digital transformation (figure 4).
-Interviewees underscored the importance that organizational leadership understands and supports digital transformation efforts and follows through with appropriate resources, staffing, and decision-making authority.
-This allows digital transformation leaders to think outside the box, speed up product development cycles, and change organizational culture around digital.
+Interviewees underscored the importance that organisational leadership understands and supports digital transformation efforts and follows through with appropriate resources, staffing, and decision-making authority.
+This allows digital transformation leaders to think outside the box, speed up product development cycles, and change organisational culture around digital.